Somerset County Divorce Lawyer

 Most people mistakenly believe that it takes a “barracuda” or “bulldog” type of attorney to “win” their divorce case.
 The reality of matrimonial law is that the lives of both spouses will change, and unnecessary conflict often makes things worse.
-The key is to have a divorce attorney who is a strong advocate, knows the law, and explains how it applies to your case.
+The key is to have an experienced Somerset County divorce lawyer who is a strong advocate, knows the law, and explains how it applies to your case.
 We will make sure that you understand issues such as:

 - Grounds: In New Jersey, you can dissolve your marriage on no-fault grounds or by alleging that your partner has engaged in some sort of marital misconduct, such as adultery or cruelty.
 We will review the circumstances and suggest which option works best for you.